6 reasons you should consider opening a business bank account

 Business bank accounts do more than make it easier to manage your business.
 Presented by Chase for Business.

 Any business operating as a separate legal entity from the owner is required to have a bank account dedicated to business transactions.
-That means that if your business is operating as a limited liability company (LLC), limited liability partnership (LLP) or a corporation, you’ll need to open that account with your IRS-issued Employee Identification Number (EIN).
+That typically means that if your business is operating as a limited liability company (LLC), limited liability partnership (LLP) or a corporation, you’ll need to open that account with your IRS-issued Employer Identification Number (EIN).
 To open the account, you also may need to show other documents, such as a business license and trade name paperwork.

 It allows you to accept credit card payments

-For many business owners, the ability to accept credit card payments is the single biggest reason to open a business bank account.
+For many business owners, the ability to more easily accept credit card payments is the single biggest reason to open a business bank account.
 A personal bank account can’t accept credit card payments without the use of a payment service provider.
 Business bank accounts, on the other hand, are set up with these transactions in mind.
 Though this built-in feature could mean that having a business bank account is accompanied by more fees than a personal account, that tradeoff may be worth the benefit of capturing payments in a way that’s most convenient for your customers.

 Doing so can help you prepare for growth